seanmclancy1/Ubiquiti-NanoBeam-Setup/README.md

 <br/>
 <br/>
 <br/>
-•	As soon as you know what the device name is, label the phsycial Nanobeam.
+•	As soon as you know what the device name is, label the physical Nanobeam.
 This will make installation and troubleshooting easy for the techs and future network admins <br/>
 <img src="https://i.imgur.com/OYbsUFj.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br/>
 <img src="https://i.imgur.com/ESX9IPa.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>